ZahraAbbasiantaeb/SimQUAC/README.md

 # SimQUAC

-This repository includes the code for paper ``SimQUAC: Let the LLMs Talk: Simulating Human-to-Human Conversational QA via Zero-Shot LLM-to-LLM Interactions``.
+This repository includes the code for the paper ``SimQUAC: Let the LLMs Talk: Simulating Human-to-Human Conversational QA via Zero-Shot LLM-to-LLM Interactions``.